 Both canine and equine massage therapy includes the use of a variety of massage techniques, including trigger-point therapy.
-Additional services can be incorporated in such as, Reiki, aromatherapy using Young Living therapeutic-grade essential oils, acupressure and stretching exercises to provide a unique and beneficial experience for your horse.
+Additional services can be incorporated in such as, Reiki, aromatherapy using Young Living therapeutic-grade essential oils, acupressure and stretching exercises to provide a unique and beneficial experience for your dog or horse.

 Why Massage Therapy?

 A dog and horse will benefit from massage in many of the same ways we do as humans.
 Canine and equine athletes performing to their limits, those that have had injuries or illness, under stress or tension and elderly horses can all gain from the experience of a therapeutic canine or equine massage.
 The best practice is to incorporate a preventative maintenance schedule to help avoid injuries, but a dog or horse can be treated after an injury has occurred to expedite the recovery process.